||Automatic, self-winding mechanical|

 The Omega calibre 8800 is an in-house automatic movement that made a splash as the engine that powers the updated Seamaster Pro 300M (aka SMP) in March 2018 at Baselworld.
 It is Swiss made with 35 jewels.
-This movement features an anti-magnetic hairspring, Co-Axial escapement and twin barrels for extended power reserve.
+This movement features an anti-magnetic hairspring, Co-Axial escapement and single barrel with up to 55 hours of power reserve.

 Some of the topics covered in this caliber listing: